CRM User Manual: Takeoff/Bid Management, Lesson 1: Takeoff

 Link: How to use add-ons in MeasureSquare Mobile

 MeasureSquare Web is the CRM’s built-in, browser-based takeoff system.
+You can access it through any CRM Diagram by clicking Edit.
 It closely resembles MeasureSquare 8 and supports:

 MeasureSquare Web is ideal for: